Back of the Net

-Back of the Net is a 2019 comedy film produced by The Steve Jaggi Company and distributed by Umbrella Entertainment.
+Back of the Net is a 2019 sports comedy film produced by The Steve Jaggi Company and distributed by Umbrella Entertainment.
 Directed by Louise Alston and written by Alison Spuck McNeeley and Casie Tabanou.
 The film stars Sofia Wylie, Christopher Kirby, Melissa Bonne, Trae Robin, Tiarnie Coupland, Kate Box, Yasmin Honeychurch, Gemma Chua-Tran and Raj Labade.
 The story follows a smart and brainy American girl named Cory, who seeks to spend her semester on a science research program before she accidentally gets on the wrong bus and ends up spending her semester at the Harold Soccer Academy.

 Plot

 Los Angeles, the city that Cory Bailey lives in.

 Cory Bailey, a science student, living in Los Angeles, dreams of researching the ocean professionally.
 Her parents, David Bailey and Rebecca Bailey support her aspiration of becoming a scientist.
 During the summer holiday, Cory decides to join the Sea Science program organized by the Harold Academy.
 However, she gets on the wrong bus and finds herself arriving at the training center of the Harold Soccer Academy.
 Unwilling to miss the research program, she tries to contact the person in charge of the Sea Science program to escape.
 Unfortunately, she fails and has to stay in the soccer camp.

 On the first day of the camp, she needs to attend various lessons, from science lessons, soccer training to experiment lessons.
 She performs well in both science and experiment lessons but does poorly in soccer training.
 However, her masterful performance during experiment lessons catches the attention of Oliver, the most talented soccer player in the school, to make friends with her.

 After the first day of training, a room has been assigned for Cory to rest.
 She meets a lot of friends who are amateurs of soccer like her.
 They name their team as the Worst of the Best (WOTB).

 As the day of the National Soccer Competition approaches nearer, Cory and Oliver become closer due to the post-class discussion about the scientific theory of soccer.
 This triggers the jealousy of Edie, the best friend of Oliver since they were young.
 Edie decides to prank Cory on her glowing pickle demonstration.
 She destroys the experimental setup of Cory and insults her for her soccer skill after training.